Qiyu6769/Qiyu/index.md

 ## Career Objectives

-Financial analyst or risl analyst seeking a challenging role in a dynamic organization where I can utilize my skills in finance, business and analytics to develop innovative financial strategies and establish a meaningful career focused on societal impact.
+Financial analyst or risk analyst seeking a challenging role in a dynamic organization where I can utilize my skills in finance, business and analytics to develop innovative financial strategies and establish a meaningful career focused on societal impact.

 ---